Meet The Soap

 And a big thanks to Shawn Scanlan for the logo!
-I met him on my travels to Belize, and I can't stop calling him Steve.
-He sings for churches, and he's so talented.
+I met him on my travels to Belize.
+He sings in churches, and he's beyond talented.

 My soaps are mostly made from raw goat's milk from our family farm.
 Currently there are 2 does, 4 kids, and 2 billys.
 I added the option of coconut milk soaps after many customers had described their need for a vegan soap (due to allergies or personal beliefs).

 I formulated the recipe from scratch, and it produces a slightly soft bar with a 5% superfat and high cleansing properties.
 The goat's milk within the soap provides extra fat for softness, lactic acid, and a rich, honey-like colour.
 On occasion, I provide the addition of beeswax sources from local apiaries.